AbdulrahmanKanaan/birdhouse-manufacturer-backend/README.md

 back then when I was structuring the project, I thought of two ways to implement logging

 1. Event/Listener pattern (similar to observer pattern)
-   - in this pattern we simply create some events observed by the listeners there is also some ready to use events triggered by database actions let's say we have an event `birdhouse updated`, we attach a listener to it that is responsible for logging once the event is triggered it triggers all the listeners attached to it
+   - in this pattern we simply create some events observed by the listeners, there is also some ready to use events triggered by database actions. let's say we have an event `birdhouse updated`, we attach a listener to it that is responsible for logging, once the event is triggered it triggers all the listeners attached to it
 2. Injecting the LoggerService into the business logic services
    - we can use the logger service when necessary while implementing our business logic

 I decided to go with the second approach to keep it simple

-#### Common
+### Common

 this folder contains some common things that can be used across the whole project